WolfgangEndrullis/SolarHeat/Readme.md

 ### Implementation

 The following example shows an implementation on Linux, using **systemctl**.
-The application runs when the system is started - without the need for a user to login - as a system service.
+The application runs when the system is started as a system service - without the need for a user to login.

 Create a file **start** with the following content in the directory with the Python project files - in this example /home/pi/bin/heat.